Can You Sell A House In Foreclosure CA?

 Although less common for sellers going through foreclosure, you might want to consider a short sale.
 This process occurs when you sell your home for a lower amount than what you currently owe to your lender.

 If your lender believes you’ll be unable to recover from the financial hardship you’re facing and that the property’s market value is lower than the remaining debt, a short sale may be approved.
-Just like the deed in lieu of foreclosure, a short sale has a minor impact on your credit score when compared to a foreclosure.
+Like the deed in lieu of foreclosure, a short sale has a minor impact on your credit score compared to a foreclosure.

 CA Foreclosure Resources